wilsonsj100/TAI_NCycle/README.md

 This GitHub page hosts the data and code for the COMPASS-FME (https://compass.pnnl.gov/) Chesapeake Bay Synoptic Site N Cycle Experiment conducted in 2022.
 All code and data can be found on this Github page.

+Data from this work is also hosted on ESS DIVE via: https://data.ess-dive.lbl.gov/datasets/doi:10.15485/2587853

 **Graphical abstract from Wilson et al., (2025):**
 ![Wilson_etal_NCycle_Expt5](Graphical_Abstract.png)